darren-moy/HospitalManagement/README.md

 JOIN Doctor d ON a.DoctorID = d.DoctorID
 WHERE a.AppointmentDate > CURDATE();

--Count how many appointments each doctor has
+- Count how many appointments each doctor has
 SELECT d.FirstName, d.LastName, COUNT(*) AS TotalAppointments
 FROM Appointment a
 JOIN Doctor d ON a.DoctorID = d.DoctorID
 GROUP BY a.DoctorID;

+- Get total billing amount for each insurance provider SELECT i.ProviderName, SUM(b.TotalAmount) AS TotalBilled FROM Billing b
+JOIN InsuranceProvider i ON b.InsuranceID = i.InsuranceID
+GROUP BY i.ProviderName;